DaggieBlanqx/curlit/Readme.md

   ```

 ### Response example:
-- Here is an example of a response that has been intercepted/middlewared.
+- Here is an example of a response that has been intercepted/middlewared and logged out:
   ```json

   {